ptsefton/ukulele-circus/README.md

 ## Welcome to (Luck Phil's) Ukulele Circus

 There are a few Ukulele Circuses in the world, this one is Lucky Phil's.
 We know you're wondering: why is Phil Lucky?
-Has as a Ukulele Circus, that's why.
+He has as a Ukulele Circus, that's why.
 This goes some way to making up for his other challenges and disappointments in life.
 Although he is a newly-minted grandfather, so that's something.

 ## What's on?
 (Circus and friends...)